DerMolo/JAMLIST.FM/SETUP_GUIDE.md

 **Using Supabase (Free):**
 1. Go to [supabase.com](https://supabase.com/)
 2. Create new project
-3. Go to Settings → Database
+3. Go to Settings, then Database
 4. Copy the connection string (pooler connection string recommended)

 **Using Neon (Free):**